fayez-nazzal/richmon/README.md

-# richmon
+# Richmon

-> Richmon is a new rich text editor for React that is very easy to use and customize, it's currently on the alpha release and - new features are listed to be added in future releases.
+> Richmon is a new rich text editor for React that is very easy to use and customize, it's currently on the alpha release - new features are listed to be added in future releases.

 [![NPM](https://img.shields.io/npm/v/richmon.svg)](https://www.npmjs.com/package/richmon) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)